MaZderMind/Urlaub/README.md

     mvn --version

-Should at least mention `Apache Maven 3.0.0` or higher and `Java version: 1.7` or higher. `Java 1.8` may or may not work.
+Should at least mention `Apache Maven 3.0.0` or higher and `Java version: 1.8` or higher.

 I used `Eclipse Mars.1 (4.5.1)`.